 - Bon Ami Powder – A natural scouring powder and cleaner that is great for scrubbing grime on showers and tubs.

 - Dr. Bronner’s Liquid Castile Soap Concentrate – A gentle soap for things like personal care, hand soap, and home cleaning.

 - Current Favorite: Branch Basics – This is my favorite cleaner by far because it’s very safe, works great, and is an all-in-one cleaner.
 I can even use it for hand soap or laundry soap!
 Branch Basics is very open about their formulation which I gives me a high level of confidence.
-They go into detail about how they created their formula and what natural ingredients they settled on (naturally derived glucosides and botanical ingredients).

 Fun fact, Branch Basics was created by a mom!
 I had the chance to interview founder Marilee Nelson on the podcast and you can hear her amazing story here.